tsee/p5-Alien-LuaJIT/README.md

 See the documentation of Alien::Base for details on the API of this module.

-This module builds looks for a copy of Lua installed in your system, or builds the latest one downloading it from [https://www.lua.org/ftp/](https://www.lua.org/ftp/).
+This module looks for a copy of LuaJIT installed in your system, or builds version 2.0.5 from sources downloaded from [http://www.luajit.org/download.html](http://www.luajit.org/download.html).
 It exposes the location of the installed headers and shared objects via a simple API to use by downstream dependent modules.

 # METHODS